actions/create-github-app-token/README.md

 **Required:** GitHub App private key.
 Escaped newlines (`\\n`) will be automatically replaced with actual newlines.

-N.B.: Some other action may require the private key to be Base64 encoded.
+Some other actions may require the private key to be Base64 encoded.
 To avoid recreating a new secret, it can be decoded on the fly, but it needs to be managed securely.
-Here is an example of how this could be achieved:
+Here is an example of how this can be achieved:

 ```yaml
 steps: